-- (1) If reporting a matter referred to it, a standing subcommittee must report the matter directly to the standing committee to which the matter was referred by the President.
-The standing committee shall promptly certify a copy to the Secretary.
+- (1) If reporting a matter referred to it, a standing subcommittee must report the matter directly to the standing committee, which shall promptly certify a copy of the report to the Secretary.
 The standing subcommittee shall report a matter either: - (a) Favorably, - (b) Favorably with committee amendment, - (c) Favorably with committee substitute as defined in these Rules, or - (d) Unfavorably. - (2) Such reports shall also reflect: - (a) The date, time, and place of the meeting at which the action was taken, and - (b) The vote of each member of the subcommittee on final passage of each bill.

-- (3) In reporting a bill to the standing committee of reference, a standing subcommittee may draft a new measure, embracing the same or related subject matter, to be returned to the standing committee with the recommendation that the substitute be considered in lieu of the original measure.
-The substitute measure must be accompanied by the original measure referred to the standing subcommittee and returned to the standing committee of reference in the same manner as a favorable report. - (4) All standing subcommittee reports shall be promptly transmitted to the standing committee of reference.
+- (3) In reporting a bill to the standing committee, a standing subcommittee may draft a new measure, embracing the same or related subject matter, to be returned to the standing committee with the recommendation that the substitute be considered in lieu of the original measure.
+The substitute measure must be accompanied by the original measure referred to the standing subcommittee and returned to the standing committee in the same manner as a favorable report. - (4) All standing subcommittee reports shall be promptly transmitted to the standing committee.
 Each report by a standing subcommittee must set forth the identifying number of the measure.
 If amendments are proposed by the standing subcommittee, the words "with amendments" shall follow the identifying number.
-Standing subcommittee amendments shall accompany the report. - (5) All bills reported unfavorably by a subcommittee shall be laid on the table by roll call vote when the standing committee of reference considers the standing subcommittee's report unless, on motion by any member adopted by a two-thirds (2/3) vote of those standing committee members present, the same report shall be rejected.
+Standing subcommittee amendments shall accompany the report.

-When a subcommittee report is rejected by a standing committee, the bill shall receive a hearing de novo and witnesses shall be permitted to testify.
-See FLA.
-CONST. art.
-III, § 4(c) Quorum and procedure.
+- (5) All bills reported unfavorably by a subcommittee shall be laid on the table by roll call vote when the standing committee considers the standing subcommittee's report unless, on motion by any member adopted by a two-thirds (2/3) vote of those standing committee members present, the same report shall be rejected. - (6) When a subcommittee report is rejected by a standing committee, the bill shall receive a hearing de novo and witnesses shall be permitted to testify.

-(6) When a bill with a favorable report by a standing subcommittee is considered by the standing committee to which it was referred by the President, no additional testimony shall be permitted except by a majority vote of those standing committee members present before a vote on final passage; however, debate by members of the standing committee shall be allowed prior to such vote.
+(7) When a bill with a favorable report by a standing subcommittee is considered by the standing committee, debate and further amendment by members of the standing committee shall be allowed prior to a vote on final passage.